Laser Spa Laser Resurfacing

 A series of treatments is often required to achieve improvement in skin texture and clarity.
 Repeat treatments are essential to maintaining your results.

 Following laser skin resurfacing, your skin will continue to age naturally.
 You may develop similar conditions to those that have been treated or other skin conditions.

 Daily sun protection is essential for the first year after laser skin resurfacing to prevent irregular pigmentation.
-The skin care professionals at Hedden Plastic Surgery & Spa Greystone can help you select a sunscreen formulated for the sensitive, rejuvenated skin on your face to best protect the treated areas.
+The skin care professionals at Hedden & Gunn Plastic Surgery and Spa Greystone can help you select a sunscreen formulated for the sensitive, rejuvenated skin on your face to best protect the treated areas.
 Diligent sun protection for life will help to maintain your new, younger, smoother skin.

 Skin Rejuvenation Words to Know